fraser125/HiFiveInventor/README.md

 ## Additional Information
 * A similar board using the Arduino Shield layout (no sensors, no LEDs, no buttons, same CPU, debugging option and WiFi Bluetooth configuration.
 [HiFive1RevB](./HiFive1RevB.md)
-* The first version of the HiFive was nearly identical but can be identified by the black PCB [HiFive](./SiFiveLearnInventor.md)
+* The first version of the HiFive Learn Inventor was nearly identical but can be identified by the black PCB [SiFive Learn Inventor](./SiFiveLearnInventor.md)